-Oil recovers some losses after 6-percent plunge, but market on edge
+Oil claws back some losses after 6-percent plunge, but outlook weak

-SINGAPORE (Reuters) - Oil prices on Wednesday clawed back some of the previous day’s more than 6 percent plunge, lifted by a report of an unexpected decline in U.S. commercial crude inventories as well as record Indian crude imports.
+SINGAPORE (Reuters) - Oil prices on Wednesday recovered some of the previous day’s over 6 percent plunge, lifted by a report of an unexpected decline in U.S. commercial crude inventories as well as record Indian crude imports.

 But investors remained on edge, with the International Energy Agency (IEA) warning of unprecedented uncertainty in oil markets due to a difficult economic environment and political risk.

-Wednesday’s gains came after a report by the American Petroleum Institute late on Tuesday that U.S. commercial crude inventories last week fell unexpectedly by 1.5 million barrels, to 439.2 million, in the week to Nov.
+Wednesday’s rebound came after a report by the American Petroleum Institute late on Tuesday that U.S. commercial crude inventories last week fell unexpectedly by 1.5 million barrels, to 439.2 million, in the week to Nov.
 16.

 Record crude imports by India of almost 5 million barrels per day (bpd) also supported prices, traders said.

-Yet Wednesday’s bounce was small in the context of the general market weakness, which saw crude tumble by more than 6 percent the previous session amid a selloff in global stock markets.
+Yet Wednesday’s bounce did little to reverse overall market weakness, which saw crude tumble by more than 6 percent the previous session amid a selloff in global stock markets.

 “The global economy is still going through a very difficult time and is very fragile,” IEA chief Fatih Birol said on Tuesday.